tgwisdom/dev-quebec/README.md

 Angular Is a framework used to aid developers in the creation of single page client applications.

+As the Image above shows the client interacts with the template and can trigger events that will

 # View Our Story Card!